 ISD Language Profile form

-Upon entry to ISD secondary, parents/students are required to complete a language profile form, to indicate the student’s proficiency in their mother tongue, English and other languages studied at school or spoken at home.
+Upon entry to ISD, parents/students are required to complete a language profile form, to indicate the student’s proficiency in their mother tongue, English and other languages studied at school or spoken at home.

 Our prospective Secondary students will be invited for an Admissions’ interview in English.